MICHIGAN DESIGN PRIZE 2018 CHALLENGE:

 OFFICIAL RULES FOR PARTICIPATION

 1. Background: The Michigan Design Prize Competition (the “Competition”) is an annual competition celebrating Michigan’s industrial design talent and capabilities.
 Every year, the Competition will tackle a single design challenge linked to Michigan and broader societal issues.
-The theme for the 2017 competition is Michigan winter.
+The theme for the 2018 competition is Michigan parks.
 This Competition is sponsored and administered by the Michigan Design Council, a Michigan based, 501c3 non-profit organization, P.O.
 Box 652, Walled Lake, MI 48390-0652 (the “Sponsor”).

 2. Who Can Enter: The Michigan Design Prize Competition (the “Competition”) is open to legal residents of Michigan; K – 12th grade students, college / university students.
 Residency will be verified by address on your valid, non-expired drivers’ license, or other valid form of identification.
 The Competition is subject to all applicable federal, state, and local laws and regulations and is void where prohibited.